 The fact that the poem appears well-organized on the page is due to the length of the lines.
 They are not too short, or too long, allowing the poem to flow easily from beginning to end.
 There are no shocks to the reader’s expectation.

 Additionally, a reader should take note of the instances of anaphora in the text.
 This is a word used to describe the repetition of a word at the beginning of a series of lines.
 Such as “Somebody” in the sixth stanza, and “Why” in the fifth.
-You can read the full poem here.

 Summary of Filling Station

 The poem begins with the speaker describing the dark, dirty, and grungy nature of a filling station.
 Everything seems to be covered in oil, including the father and his sons, who work there.
-She is at first bothered by the presence of a number of element which tell of the family’s financial situation.
+She is at first bothered by the presence of a number of elements which tells of the family’s financial situation.
 It is clear they live there due to the presence of a porch, chairs, and